Introduction

 - Move with Intent: Use

-on Mac) to jump to the beginning or end of a line. - Select with Speed: Add
+Ctrl+Arrow Keys(Option+Arrow Keyson Mac) to move the cursor one whole word at a time.
+UseHomeandEnd(Cmd+Arrowson Mac) to jump to the beginning or end of a line. - Select with Speed: Add

-selects the whole word to the right. - Beyond Shortcuts: For truly repetitive blocks of text or code, simple navigation isn’t enough.
+Shiftto any of the navigation commands above to select text as you move.
+For example,Ctrl+Shift+Right Arrowselects the whole word to the right. - Beyond Shortcuts: For truly repetitive blocks of text or code, simple navigation isn’t enough.
 In these cases, you might explore tools for automating your typing with text expansion.

 Conclusion